suszynski/Calculator-using-function-pointers/README.md

 # Calculator-using-function-pointers

-A simple C++ console +-*/ calculator using function pointers and inout validation.
+A simple C++ console +-*/ calculator using function pointers and input validation.